ofrioster/assi3test/README.md

 =========

-we have many empty constructors that can be delete- to check again the ingredients vector in Dish can be change to arrylist to check how we receive the address to check the cook & delivery time how to deliver an order to deliveryPerson after it finish? can a thread say that he finish? how is Statistics connect to the program? maybe it is faster to send orders to management one by one so that the chef could start work on it

-observer, observable - to implements from.... a well as runnable i remove synchronized in acquireIngredients- might be a problem there might be a priblem with how many ingredients we use some of the vector can be change to array list how to decide how many threads in chefs? and to change it to blocking qeue-threadsPool. example: http://tutorials.jenkov.com/java-concurrency/thread-pools.html why do we have an object in synchronized? put the chef,deliveryPerson and order in arrayList
+we have many empty constructors that can be delete- to check again observer, observable - to implements from.... a well as runnable- to delete i remove synchronized in acquireIngredients- might be a problem there might be a priblem with how many ingredients we use- to check why do we have an object in synchronized? make sure that the chef update his status put the chef,deliveryPerson and order in arrayList

 arnon: